MegaGuyRy/quant_dashboard/README.md

 # Quant Dashboard
-- generate ticker_model_predictions.csv from xboost treee eval
-- use in alpaca.py
+- Use app.py in specified order to make trades

 ### TODO:
 - Improve decision making
-- Setup live paper trading through ALPACA API
 - Selling positions (more strategy)
-    - code around pattern day trading protection

 - Backtesting and result eval with streamlit Dashboard
     - Compare agaenst NASDAC